catec/leica_point_cloud_processing/README.md

 Supported formats: `.obj` and `.ply` for CAD files and `.pcd` for scanned files.

 **node** is the main node that perform alignment and FOD detection.
 It opens subscribers to clouds topics and start process.
-It's procedure is based on a Finite State Machine with the states that are shown the [package wiki](http://wiki.ros.org/leica_point_cloud_processing#Workflow).
+It's procedure is based on a Finite State Machine with the states that are shown in the [package wiki](http://wiki.ros.org/leica_point_cloud_processing#Workflow).

 ## Pre Alignment process ##